garysheng/hyperagentmonorepo/documentation/spec.md

 ## 1. Context & Goals

-When a new inbound DM (an “Opportunity”) arrives from Twitter, we want to:
+When a new inbound DM (an "Opportunity") arrives from Twitter, we want to:

 1. **Gather context** about the sender (e.g., via Grok, Perplexity).
-2. **Merge that context** with the celebrity’s stated goals (e.g., “interested in sponsorships,” “looking for PR opportunities,” etc.).
+2. **Merge that context** with the celebrity's stated goals (e.g., "interested in sponsorships," "looking for PR opportunities," etc.).
 3. **Use an LLM** (OpenAI or another model) through **LangChain** (and optionally track runs in **LangSmith**) to:
-    - **Classify** the opportunity (e.g., “high value,” “spam,” “legal notice”).
+    - **Classify** the opportunity (e.g., "high value," "spam," "legal notice").
-    - **Assign tags** (e.g., “sponsorship,” “media inquiry”).
+    - **Assign tags** (e.g., "sponsorship," "media inquiry").
     - **Compute a relevance score** (e.g., 0–1 or 0–100).

 We then **store** the resulting tags and relevance score in our Supabase database (specifically in the `opportunities` table).